 Your home is your haven and the place where you should feel safe and be able to relax and be in comfort.
-When you have either been at work all day or gone out somewhere nice for the day, it always feels relief when you finally come home and can just switch off and enjoy being in your own familiar surroundings.
+When you have either been at work all day or gone out somewhere nice for the day, it always feels like a relief when you finally come home and enjoy being in your own familiar surroundings.
 However, if your council house is in a state of disrepair, then this can have negative implications on your well-being and day to day life, for which you could be entitled to claim council house disrepair compensation.

 If your home is owned by the council and you have reported any broken or damaged parts of the property that need repairing or any other problems such as damp or mould for example, then as your landlord, the council have a legal duty of care to make sure action is taken immediately to repair or rectify any problems.

 If they fail to act in accordance with their responsibility as your landlord and do not take the necessary steps to make any repairs, then you may want to make council house disrepair claims.

 This is when it can be helpful to contact a claims firm such as Legal Expert for free help and advice to give you the best possible chance of your claim being a success.
 Either call us on the number at the top of this page, contact us through our website or use the live chat feature on your screen.

 We can confirm to you in what instances disrepair claims by tenants can be made and can even provide you with a compensation estimate.
 Moreover, please read on to learn more about how to make house disrepair claims.

 Select a Section